Ramzy1959/alx-system_engineering-devops/0x01-shell_permissions/README.md

-mkdir -m that creates a directory  with permissions  in the working directory. chgrp; this is a command that changes the group owner permission to another chown filename:filename*;this is a command  that changes the owner to a filename and the group owner to staff for all the files and directories in the working directory.
+mkdir -m that creates a directory  with permissions  in the working directory. chgrp; this is a command that changes the group owner permission to another chown filename:filename*;this is a command  that changes the owner to a filename and the group owner to staff for all the files and directories in the working directory. chown -h filename filename; the command  that changes the owner and the group owner of the file _hello to vincent and staff respectively.